What's On

 Whether you're a seasoned artist or just looking to explore something new, this year’s Creative Scilly Festival…

-Join us for The Ocean Scilly Festival – a nine-day, fun-filled nautical festival celebrating the sparkling seas…
+Join us for a fun-filled festival celebrating the sparkling seas that surround our islands at Ocean Scilly Festival…

 “Try this,” says my companion, handing me a fairy-sized spoonful of velvety, slightly jelly-like, golden honey.
 “You taste the world.”
 I drop it slowly into my mouth.
 It’s spicy, complex yet soothing.
 Then a hint of eucalpytus gently strokes my palate.
 I’m with bee buff Jilly Halliday, whom I’ve…